Generic Name: anastrozole (an-AS-troe-zole)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of liver problems, osteoporosis (weak bones), heart or blood vessel problems (eg, ischemic heart disease), or high cholesterol or lipid levels
+- if you have a history of liver problems, osteoporosis (weak or thin bones), heart or blood vessel problems (eg, ischemic heart disease), or high cholesterol or lipid levels

 Some MEDICINES MAY INTERACT with Arimidex.
 Tell your health care provider if you are taking any other medicines, especially any of the following: